 - Try to devise ways to clean the pit from the outside.

-- Keep ignition sources well away from the pit, as methane and hydrogen sulphide are flammable.
+- Keep ignition sources (such as sparks or flames) well away from the pit, as methane and hydrogen sulphide are flammable.

 Rescue attempts can be fatal

 Our first impulse when seeing a person in danger is to help them.
 However, entering a confined space with dangerous fumes or low oxygen levels can overcome and kill the rescuers too.